pchen-csu/htl-assessment/README.md

 Instructions in this section are largely focused on user inputs.
 Consult the authors if help is required for more advanced changes to the process model.

 Properties tab:

 - In Components, HTL- and upgrading-formed compounds are selected from Jones et al. (2014).
 Please refer to Jones et al. (2014) or the supplementary information from this work for more information about the compounds used in the model.
 - In Selected Methods, relevant property methods include PSRK, SRK, PENG-ROB, and NRTL.
 If new components are added, Aspen Plus may prompt for additional inputs in the Parameters folder based on the selected property method.
 Refer to an Aspen Plus guide for more information.

 Main flowsheet (Simulation tab):

 - Follow the pathway Flowsheeting Options --> Calculator
   - The FEED calculator allows user input for algal feed properties, including cultivation productivity (or mass flow rate), molecular composition, and ultimate analysis.
 It is highly recommended that new inputs are validated against real feedstock data.
   - The HTL-HFLO calculator returns total enthalpy flow rates around the HTL heat exchanger for energy balance.
   - The HTL-RECY calculator returns the mass balance of recycled nutrients in the aqueous phase.
 Ultimate analysis inputs from the FEED calculator are called.

+A100 hierarchy:

+- This block covers the main HTL reactor and immediate auxiliary equipment ('HTL'), hydrotreating ('HT'), and hydrocracking ('HC').

+A200 hierarchy:

+- This block covers the main heating utility component ('NGHEAT'), the low-pressure boiler / heat recovery system ('LPBOILER'), and the attached low-pressure steam generation loop ('STEAMGEN').
+The latter two blocks are turned off by default.

+A300 hierarchy:

+- This block covers remaining utilities - air cooling ('AIRCOOL') and cooling water ('CWTOWER').

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------